 Scleral contact lenses are tailor-made for each patient.
 Accordingly, fitting scleral contacts requires greater expertise, technology (i.e., corneal topographer) and more time than fitting standard soft or gas permeable contact lenses.
 Also, because scleral contact lenses are a precision product, adjustments to lens parameters may be needed and addtional be made and exchanged.
 The complete fitting process can require several visits to determine the optimal lens for both eyes.
 Mastering inserting and removing scleral lenses may also take some practice, even for experienced contact lens wearers.
 This is due to the larger lens size and the need to maintain a fluid reservoir under the lenses.
-Because of the expertise needed to fit and manufacture scleral lenses, costs are noteably greater than compared to fitting soft or GP contact lenses.Schedule A Scleral Contact Lens Fitting
+Because of the expertise needed to fit and manufacture scleral lenses, costs are noteably greater than compared to fitting soft or GP contact lenses.Schedule A Scleral Contact Lens Consult

 Our Edmonton Optometrists

-Searching for an Edmonton optometrist?
+Searching for an optometrist in Edmonton?
 Our experienced Edmonton eye doctors use advanced modern technologies and devote upwards of 500% more time towards providing personalized patient care than elsewhere so that they can see more and ensure that you may never see less.
-Position yourself to see the future today with Edmonton's best eye care!
+Position yourself to see the future with a visit to our eye clinic and Edmonton's best eye care!

 Learn Why Our Edmonton Optometrists Are The Best!